 When several musicians play together, we call that an orchestra.
 For them all to play together well, you need a conductor, who leads the orchestra.
 The conductor stands in the front, right in the middle, so that all the musicians can see him properly.
-He cues them using body language: with different hand movements, with his eyes, facial expressions, and movements with his whole body.
+He cues them using body language: with different hand movements, with his eyes, facial expressions, and movements with his whole body he shows how he feels the music.